w8sl/Ortho4XP/Install_Instructions.md

 Important notices:
 -------------------------------
 - On Windows, use Notepad++ or a similar editor to open Ortho4XP files
 - After modifying the settings, press the `Apply` button, for the current session.
-Press `Write App Config` to make cahanges permanent
+Press `Write App Config` to make changes permanent
 - Always close Ortho4XP by pressing the blue “turn-off” button
 - To use the progressive_zl feature or create symlinks to Custom Scenery, set the `xplane_install_dir` in the Ortho4XP Config settings